DataDog/docker-dd-agent/README.md

 `SD_BACKEND_HOST` and `SD_BACKEND_PORT` are used to configure the connection to the configuration store, and `SD_TEMPLATE_DIR` to specify the path where the check configuration templates are stored.

+**Note:** it is possible to use `DD_TAGS` instead of `TAGS`, `DD_LOG_LEVEL` instead of `LOG_LEVEL` and `DD_API_KEY` instead of `API_KEY`, these variables have the same impact.

+This change was introduced to ease the setup in environments where the environments variables are set globally.
+In such environments, generic variable names such as `TAGS` or `API_KEY` can lead to conflicts with the configuration of other containers.

+If the agent is installed in such an environment (Amazon Elastic Beanstalk for example), we recommend using the `DD_` prefixed variables to avoid configuration issues.

 ### Enabling integrations

 To enable integrations you can write your YAML configuration files in the `/conf.d` folder, they will automatically be copied to `/etc/dd-agent/conf.d/` when the container starts.
 You can also do the same for the `/checks.d` folder.
 Any Python files in the `/checks.d` folder will automatically be copied to the `/etc/dd-agent/checks.d/` when the container starts.